 - Explore ways to add facilities at existing City owned properties, focused on improving Level of Service and mitigating park needs in park-poor areas. - b.
-Reference infill opportunity maps for where these opportunity areas exist. - Explore divesting from properties that may not have a strong use in the future. - Create a phased plan for infill in established parks and create Concept Plans for each infill area. - Implement infill projects.
+Reference Appendix B infill opportunity maps for where these opportunity areas exist. - c.
+Explore the possibility of divesting from properties that may have limited use in the future. - d.
+Create a phased plan for infill in established parks and create Concept Plans for each infill area. - e.
+Implement infill projects. - 1.2 Include aquatic facilities (i.e., splash/ spray pads)